On $C^0$-continuity of the spectral norm for symplectically non-aspherical manifolds: Introduction

 \subsection{Application 1: $C^0$-continuity of barcodes}

 Barcodes are roughly speaking finite sets of intervals which are bounded from below but can be unbounded from above.
 The set of barcodes carries a metric called the bottleneck distance denoted by $d_{bot}$.
 Barcodes have been a common tool in topological data analysis.
 Polterovich-Shelukhin brought barcodes into symplectic topology in \cite{[PS16]} where they defined barcodes of (non-degenerate) Hamiltonian diffeomorphisms on symplectically aspherical manifolds and found applications to Hofer geometry.
 Later, as we will explain in Section \ref{barcodes}, the definition of barcodes was extended to Hamiltonian diffeomorphisms on (negative) monotone symplectic manifolds \cite{[LSV18]}, \cite{[PSS17]} after considering a completion of the set of barcodes with respect to the bottleneck distance which we will denote by $\widehat{Barcodes}$.
-We prove the $C^0$-continuity of barcodes for negative monotone symplectic manifolds.
+An estimate of the bottleneck distance due to Kislev--Shelukhin \cite{[KS18]} (see the inequality \ref{KS ineq} in Section \ref{barcodes}) combined with the $C^0$-continuity of the spectral norm implies the $C^0$-continuity of barcodes for negative monotone symplectic manifolds.

 \begin{corol} Let $(M,\omega)$ be a negative monotone symplectic manifold.
 The barcode map is $C^0$-continuous i.e.

 is continuous.
 Moreover, $B$ extends continuously to $\overline{\Ham}(M,\omega).$ \end{corol}